cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

         merklePath,
         commit))

     // Executes Application logic ∀ Payload
     payload=packet.data[0]
     cbs = router.callbacks[payload.destPort]
-    ack,success = cbs.onReceivePacket(packet.channelDestId,packet.channelSourceId,packet.sequence,payload,relayer) // Note that payload includes the version.
+    acknowledgement,success = cbs.onReceivePacket(packet.destChannel,packet.sourceChannel,packet.sequence,payload,relayer) // Note that payload includes the version.
 The application is required to inspect the version to route the data to the proper callback abortTransactionUnless(success)
     if ack != nil {
         // NOTE: Synchronous ack.
-        writeAcknowledgement(packet.channelDestId,packet.sequence,ack)
-        // In case of Synchronous ack we emit the event here as we have all the necessary information, while writeAcknowledgement can only retrieve this in case of asynchronous ack. emitLogEntry("writeAcknowledgement", {
-            sequence: packet.sequence,
-            sourceId: packet.channelSourceId,
-            destId: packet.channelDestId,
-            timeoutTimestamp: packet.timeoutTimestamp,
-            data: packet.data,
-            ack
-        })
-    }else {
-    // NOTE No ack || Asynchronous ack.
-    // ack is nil and will be written asynchronously, so we store the full packet in the private store storedPacket[packet.channelDestId,packet.sequence]=packet
+        writeAcknowledgement(packet.destChannel,packet.sequence,ack)
     }

     // Provable Stores
     // we must set the receipt so it can be verified on the other side
     // it's the sentinel success receipt: []byte{0x01}
     provableStore.set(
-        packetReceiptPath(packet.channelDestId, packet.sequence),
+        packetReceiptPath(packet.destChannel, packet.sequence),
         SUCCESSFUL_RECEIPT
     )

-    // log that a packet has been received
-    // Event Emission
-    emitLogEntry("recvPacket", {
-      data: packet.data
-      timeoutTimestamp: packet.timeoutTimestamp,
-      sequence: packet.sequence,
-      sourceId: packet.channelSourceId,
-      destId: packet.channelDestId,
-      relayer: relayer
-    })

 }
 ```

+###### Receive Packet Events

+The ReceivePacket handler **must** emit events that include the entire packet and the entire acknowledgement.
+Thus every packet field must be emitted in events, either in individual key/value pairs or the packet can be encoded and emitted as a single event.
+Furthermore, the acknowledgment must be encoded and emitted as an event.
+Since the protocol only stores the hash of the packet and acknowledgment in state, the entire preimage (ie the packet and acknowledgement) must be emitted in events so it can be reconstructed by the relayer.
+The event **should** also emit the `destinationChannel` and `sequence` separately in order to allow for easy event filtering by relayers that want to focus on relaying for a single channel.

+In the case, an implementor does not have access to an event system; the implementor must then store the entire packet and acknowledgment in state so it can be retreived by a relayer.

 ##### Writing acknowledgements